Madosh Tambwe

-Madosha Michael Tambwe (born 12 May 1997) is a South African rugby union player for Bordeaux Bègles.
+Madosha Michael Tambwe (born 12 May 1997) is a South African rugby union player for Montpellier.
 He usually plays as a winger.

 Early life

 Tambwe was born in Kinshasa, Zaire, a few days before the end of the First Congo War that resulted in the country's name being changed to the Democratic Republic of the Congo.

 He grew up in Johannesburg in South Africa, where he attended and played first team rugby for Parktown Boys' High School.